collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 To fix this problem let's just use the id that is automatically given by _soundworks_ to each client when it connects to share it in the `player` state.

-So first, let's add a new entry called `id` in our `player` schema to store this value:
+So first, let's add a new parameter called `id` in our `player` schema to store this value:

 ```js {3-6}
 // src/server/schemas/player.js